A system's wave function is uniquely determined by its underlying physical state: Introduction

 Here we show that the same conclusion can be reached without imposing any internal structure on $\Lambda$.
-More precisely, we prove that $\Psi$ is a function of any complete set of variables that are compatible with a notion of ``free choice'' (Corollary~\ref{cor_main}).
-This captures the idea that experimental parameters, e.g., which state to prepare or which measurement to carry out, can be chosen independently of all other information (relevant to the experiment), except for information that is created after the choice is made, e.g., measurement outcomes.
-While this notion is implicit to quantum theory, we demand that it also holds in the presence of $\Lambda$.\footnote{Free choice of certain variables is also implied by the preparation independence assumption used in~\cite{Pusey2012}, as discussed below.}
+In more detail, our argument relies on the concept of free choice, which can only be defined with reference to an ordering, called here a \emph{causal order}\footnote{This should not be confused with a \emph{causal structure} as used in e.g.~\cite{Pearl}.}.
+More precisely, we prove that $\Psi$ is a function of any complete set of variables that are compatible with free choice with respect to the causal order of Figure~\ref{fig_causal} (see later for more details).
+This is stated as Corollary~\ref{cor_main}.
+The free choice assumption used captures the idea that experimental parameters, e.g., which state to prepare or which measurement to carry out, can be chosen independently of all other information (relevant to the experiment), except for information that is created after the choice is made, e.g., measurement outcomes.
+While this notion is implicit in quantum theory, we demand that it also holds in the presence of $\Lambda$.\footnote{Free choice of certain variables is also implied by the preparation independence assumption used in~\cite{Pusey2012}, as discussed below.}

 The proof of our result is inspired by our earlier work~\cite{ColRen2012} in which we observed that the wave function $\wf{\Psi}$ is uniquely determined by any complete set of variables~$\Lambda$, provided that $\wf{\Psi}$ is itself complete (in the sense described above).
+Together with the result of~\cite{ColRen2011}, in which we showed that $\wf{\Psi}$ is complete, we can conclude that the wave function $\wf{\Psi}$ is uniquely determined by $\Lambda$.

-Furthermore, in another previous work~\cite{ColRen2011}, we showed that completeness of $\wf{\Psi}$ holds within any framework compatible with free choice, if one makes the additional assumption that any quantum measurement on a system corresponds to a unitary evolution of an extended system.
-Hence, in this case, $\wf{\Psi}$ is determined by $\Lambda$~\cite{ColRen2012}.
-The argument we provide in the present work shows that this conclusion is true more generally, even if the unitarity assumption does not hold.\footnote{Note, however, that the argument we give in this work doesn't allow us to conclude that $\wf{\Psi}$ is complete.}
+The difference in the present work is that we can circumvent one of the aspects of quantum theory required by the argument in~\cite{ColRen2011}.
+In particular, here we prove that $\wf{\Psi}$ is determined by $\Lambda$ without requiring that any quantum measurement on a system corresponds to a unitary evolution of an extended system.
+Being based on weaker assumptions, the resulting no-go theorem is stronger.
+Furthermore, the argument that the wave function $\wf{\Psi}$ is complete is quite involved and a beneficial feature of the present work is that we circumvent it\footnote{Note, however, that the assumptions used in this work do not allow us to conclude that $\wf{\Psi}$ is complete.}.